WE ARE COMMITTED TO PROTECTING AND RESPECTING YOUR PRIVACY AT ALL TIMES

-The Modality group of companies is made up of different legal entities, details of which can be found in the Appendix This notice is issued on behalf of the Modality group of companies so when we mention ”Modality”, “we”, “us” or “our” in this privacy notice, we are referring to the relevant company in the Modality group responsible for processing your data.
+This notice is issued on behalf of the Modality group of companies, part of the Nasstar Group, so when we mention “Modality”, “we”, “us” or “our” in this privacy notice, we are referring to the relevant Modality company in the Nasstar Group responsible for processing your data.
+Details of the Nasstar group of companies can be found here.
 Modality Systems Limited is the controller, and responsible for this website.
 This means we decide how your personal data is processed and for what purposes.
-In some circumstances, we also act as a processor in respect of our customers’ personal data, with the customer acting as a controller
+In some circumstances, we also act as a processor in respect of our customers’ personal data, with the customer acting as a controller.

 If you have any queries or questions about this notice then please contact our DPO by emailing firstname.lastname@example.org.